⭐ Service · ACHC-Accredited · PA Medicaid CHC In-Network ⭐

 Can a family member be paid to provide companion care?

-Yes — through A-Team's Family Caregiver Program.
+Yes, through A-Team's Family Caregiver Program.
 Adult family members (other than spouses or anyone holding power of attorney) can be paid as Direct Care Workers through PA Community HealthChoices, the PCA Philadelphia OPTIONS Program, or JFCS enrollment.
 All paid family caregivers complete state-provided DCW training.
 Family Caregiver Program →

-How quickly can A-Team start companion care?
+How quickly can companion care services start?

 Two Offices · Five Counties